MARTIMM/Sufitrail/Doc/Designer notes.md

 * Get data from `SufiCenter`

 ### Viewed on display: `SufiMap`
-* Map around current location at start
+* Map around current location at start or switchable from track to current location and back
 * Map around the track
 * Informational pages
 * Menu to select pages